Does the Marriage Equality Poll pass the Community Engagement Smell Test?

 Appropriate and equitable opportunity for all to participate

 We are lucky enough to have compulsory voting in Australia, and this non-compulsory poll does not sit well with one of the fundamental planks in how we practise democracy here.
-There are concerns about the disenfranchisemen of youth (for example it could have easily made voting available to 16 and 17 year olds to get the youth viewpoint).
-A paper based survey form is also more likely to generate a higher response rate from the older demographic.
+There are concerns about the disenfranchisement of youth (for example it could have easily made voting available to 16 and 17 year olds to get the youth viewpoint).
+A paper based survey form is also more likely to generate a higher response rate from the older demographic for the purpose of community contribution.
 Will the results be representative?
 We will have no way to judge.
 In 2017 is a paper based poll and no online option for most (online voting only available for those living overseas) the appropriate and equitable way for all to participate?
 I’d say not.

 In theory all voters on the electoral roll will be given an opportunity to vote by receiving the survey form at their registered address.
 That should be a positive tick for the Inclusion category.
 Except for my personal experience of having my form sent to my two year old address despite me confirming that my address was up-to-date on the electoral roll (and voting in local government elections just a few weeks ago!).
 If I didn’t have a mail diversion service still running, I would have been disenfranchised.
 How can I be confident of the process given this fundamental failure for me personally?